Criminal Division

 City Trails & Bike Routes

-Watch for obstacles on the trails.
-Natural obstacles such as tree branches, rocks, wildlife and washouts may occasionally exist.
+- Watch for obstacles on the trails, such as tree branches, rocks, wildlife, or washouts.

-Please keep to the right so faster-moving people and bicycles can pass.
+- Stay to the right to allow faster-moving people and bicycles to pass.

 Child Support Division